 - The trend is inconsistent at Key Stage 4.
 The gap fell in 2016 but has alternated between periods of increase and periods of decrease since 2008.

 - The gap in performance increases with key stage level.

-- There is a strong link between achievement and the level of entitlement to free school meals: as the level of FSM entitlement increases, the level of achievement decreases.
+- There is a strong link between achievement and the level of entitlement to free school meals in secondary schools: as the level of FSM entitlement increases, the level of achievement decreases.

 Tel: 029 2082 5060